tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Includes RDS in ENV, but no data is copied
 - unmanaged changes are NOT included
 - Console UI, API or "eb clone EXISTING-ENVNAME"

+### Elastic Beanstalk (EB) - Docker

+AWS Elastic Beanstalk can launch Docker environments by building an image described in a Dockerfile or pulling a remote Docker image.
+If you're deploying a remote Docker image, you don't need to include a Dockerfile.
+Instead, if you are also using Docker Compose, use a docker-compose.yml file, which specifies an image to use and additional configuration options.
+If you are not using Docker Compose with your Docker environments, use a Dockerrun.aws.json file instead.